jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 The script includes a comprehensive "What's New" section in the header that documents all recent updates and improvements.
 Key highlights include:

+- **July 11, 2025**: Enhanced script reliability and validation by adding retry logic for iLO chassis information retrieval, implementing comprehensive post-onboarding verification of server presence and subscription status, optimizing DNS configuration handling for DHCP-managed settings, and improving tagging efficiency to prevent redundant updates.
 - **July 9, 2025**: Enhanced script reliability by adding connection retry logic and activation key compatibility validation for server onboarding.
 - **July 8, 2025**: Added a new feature to the script that allows users to specify the subscription tier and whether to include evaluation subscriptions.
 This provides more flexibility in selecting the appropriate COM subscription for onboarding.
 - **July 2, 2025**: Added many improvements to the entire script.
 Enhanced the summary output to display the number of successful, failed, warning, and skipped servers at the end of the script.
 Improved on-screen reporting for "Unsupported/Skipped" servers.